Working patterns - fatigue

 - monitoring levels of fatigue; and

 What legislation covers fatigue and working hours?

 Additionally, the EC's working time directive covers the number of hours railway employees can work.
-From 1 August 2003, working time regulations entitle railway workers to an average 48 hour working week, including sufficient rest periods.
+From 1 August 2003, working time regulations entitle railway workers (work no more than?) to an average 48-hour working week, including sufficient rest periods.
 Workers can choose to work for longer than the average 48 hours per week if they wish, although employers cannot require them to do so.

 More detailed information can be found in our publication 'Managing Rail Staff Fatigue' .
 PDF, 1,638 Kb